GSD6338/XmasTree/README.md

 If you set a physical Christmas tree with lights, you can get an estimate of their 3D position using the following:

 1. Run `imageCapture.py` from a Raspberry Pi with a webcam and connected to the tree.
 The script will take one image per LED for angle 0: `$ sudo python3 imageCapture.py`
 2. Repeat this process by physically rotating the tree 45, 90, 135, 180, 225, 270 & 315 degrees, and correspondingly updating the `MASTERDIR` variable in the script.
+A sample dataset is provided.
 3. Run `mapper.ipynb` to process all the images and generate the coordinates of the tree.
 This may take some time!
 4. Run `adjuster.ipynb` to correct some of the outliers.